Items

 Example

-A simple example that renders simple items, if it's not a product it just shows the image:
+A simple example that renders simple items:

 <template>